zyc9012/NesEmu/README.md

 ### NesEmu

-This is a C++ port of an NES Emulator
+This is a C++11 port of an NES Emulator

 Visit the original Go version at: https://github.com/fogleman/nes